This post was originally published on January 02, 2019, and extensively updated on June 20, 2022.

 It's essential to establish good business credit as a business owner.
 Business owners can struggle without good credit regardless of what type of business they have.
 Poor credit can make it challenging to pay for necessary items and may lead to cash flow issues that make it difficult to keep your business afloat.

 Choosing the right accounting system is a necessary step when starting a business.
 Your business account software is what you'll use to track your spending and expenses, account for cash you receive, and cut checks.
 You may also use it to pay employees and your taxes.

 Many of our clients who are business owners in the Beehive State prefer QuickBooks Online because it offers an array of business-friendly functions and reports.
 As a new business owner, you may prefer something easy to use and understand.

 Whatever accounting system you choose, make sure you can link it to your business banking account and business credit card accounts.
-Doing so will make it easier for you as a business owner to manage every aspect of your business finances, from paying taxes to managing inventory.
+Doing so will make it easier for you as a business owner to manage every aspect of

 10. Choose a Payroll Provider

 For business startups, employee payroll is one of the areas where mistakes are most likely to occur.
 Whether you have a few employees or thousands, you need to be sure that you're paying them promptly and properly.
 You will also need to track, pay, and file your payroll taxes.